zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 A radical simplification[^7] of Maxwell's equations can be achieved by assuming that the material is both *linear* and *isotropic* \[[6](#references) (ch.
 1.1.2), [7](#references) (ch.
 2.3), [8](#references) (ch.
 2.3), [9](#references) (ch.
 2.1)\]:

-[^7]: We would like to stress that Equations 4.2-4.3 make a big assumption that is not appropriate for certain types of real materials.
+[^7]: Equations 4.2-4.3 make a big assumption that is not appropriate for certain types of real materials.
 For instance, [crystals](https://en.wikipedia.org/wiki/Crystal) have a well-defined [internal structure](https://en.wikipedia.org/wiki/Crystal_structure) which makes them inherently anisotropic \[[5](#references) (vol. II, ch.
 30)\].
-Since our application is primarily concerned with simple fluids, the assumption of a linear, isotropic material is valid, and offers significant theoretical advantages (such as simplicity).
-However, this assumption is potentially not suitable for a more general application.
+Since our application is primarily concerned with simple fluids, a linear, isotropic material is reasonable assumption that offers significant theoretical advantages (such as simplicity).
+However, this assumption is potentially not suitable for a more general application  \[[6](#references) (ch.
+2)\].

 $$ \tag{4.2}
 \begin{aligned}